awesome-github-repo/social-app-backend/README.md

 You can tweak settings to increase server performance and scalibility.
 But they are not discussed here.
 For that, you can use official parse-server repo.
 Or Parse community forum.

 ## Step by step guide for Ubuntu 20.04
+### İnstall NodeJS
+- You have to install nodejs to your server.
+- You can follow this tutorial https://computingforgeeks.com/how-to-install-nodejs-on-ubuntu-debian-linux-mint/

 ### Install MongoDB database
 MongoDb installation commands are taken from [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) Run below commands one by one.